Fusion-Power-Plant-Framework/bluemira/documentation/source/installation.rst

     pre-commit install -f

-When you want to activate your ``bluemira`` environment after closing your terminal (or after ``conda deactivate``) then you can initialise miniforge and activate your ``bluemira`` environment by running:
+When you want to activate your ``bluemira`` environment after closing your terminal (or after ``conda deactivate``) then you can initialise mambaforge and activate your ``bluemira`` environment by running:

 .. code-block:: bash

-    source ~/.miniforge-init.sh
+    source ~/.mambaforge-init.sh
     conda activate bluemira

 Please refer to our :ref:`FAQ <faq>` if you run into issues.